mezos-dev/Mezos/README.md

 ### 💎 **What Sets Me Apart**

 ```
-✓ 100% original code - no leaked resources
 ✓ Full documentation & support included
 ✓ Optimized for performance out of the box
 ✓ Regular updates & bug fixes